breun/lastfm-friend-ranker/README.md

 Requirements
 ------------

-You need Java 6 to run this application and Maven to build it.
+You need Java Development Kit 6 or higher and Maven to build it.

 Building
 --------